dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/timeboxing.md

 Question: How does timeboxing contribute to effective scope management?
 A: By allowing scope to increase indefinitely.
-B: Timeboxing contributes to scope management by helping the team focus on delivering high-value work within fixed time constraints, preventing scope creep.
+B: Timeboxing aids scope management: focus on high-value work, prevent scope creep.
-C: It contributes by completely ignoring the project scope.
+C: It contributes by completely ignoring the project scope, focusing on other aspects.
-D: Timeboxing is ineffective in managing project scope.
+D: Timeboxing is ineffective in managing project scope, and should be avoided.
 Answer: B
 Explanation: Timeboxing contributes to effective scope management by providing a disciplined approach to focusing on and delivering high-value work within fixed time constraints.
 This method helps prevent scope creep by ensuring that the team stays focused on the prioritized tasks for that specific time period.
 ```